urbit/docs/tutorials/arvo/ames.md

 control (the TC in TCP) to solve this problem.
 It makes sure that all packets eventually get through, and when the other side gets them it can put them in the correct order.
 If Ames doesn't get an ack on a packet then it will resend it until it does.
-The timing on resending packets is called congestion control and works in the same fashion as TCP, namely exponential backoff.
+The logic for determining how many packets to send or re-send at what time is performed by an Ames-specific variant of TCP's "NewReno" congestion control algorithm.

-Once all packets are received, the receiving Ames decrypts them, deserializes them, and puts them back together to form a message.
+As each packet in a message is received, Ames decrypts it and stores the message fragment.
+Once it's received every packet for a message, Ames concatenates the fragments back into a single large atom and uses `+cue` to deserialize that back into the original message noun.

 ### Acks and Nacks

 In this section we discuss acks and nacks.
-Ack is short for acknowledgement, which are small packets attesting that packets were successfully received.
-Ames makes use of acks to maintain synchrony between two communicating parties.
+In Ames, an "ack", short for "acknowledgment", is a small packet attesting that a piece of information (either a packet or a whole message) was received.
+Ames makes use of acks to maintain synchronization between two communicating parties.
 Nacks are 'negative acknowledgments' and are used when something goes wrong.

 #### Acks

-Every message (i.e. a `%plea`, `%boon`, or naxplanation) is split up by Ames into some number of _fragments_ that are 1kB in size or less.
+Every message (i.e. a `%plea` or `%boon`) is split up by Ames into some number of _fragments_ that are 1kB in size or less.
 The fragments are then encrypted and encapsulated into packets and sent along a flow.
 The message will be considered successfully